maxsonBraunLab/cutAnd_seacr/README.md

 # 1. Align fastq files *align.sh*

 *QC: alignment statistics*

+  *note*: this is for the log files from Wes's script `20_sbatchHumanBowtie.sh` or `20_sbatchMouseBowtie.sh` if you use the `align.sh` the log files will have a different name.

+  First, you will have to make a directory `mkdir PROJECT/cutAnd_seacr/logs/alignment` (fill in PROJECT, with your project path).
+Then use `mv Bowtie* PROJECT/cutAnd_seacr/logs/alignment`to move log files into directory.
+Once they are all together, use `srun collectBowtieStats.sh PROJECT/cutAnd_seacr/logs/alignment > align_stats.csv` to extract the alignment statistics

 # 2. Downsample to lowest number of reads within a mark *downsample.sh*